alecaines/BeatGenerator/README.md

 ## Authors
 Shep Sims, Andrew Taylor, Alexander Caines

+## Preparing Environment
+In order to run the model, ffmpeg must be installed on the system.
+For Windows machines, this video https://www.youtube.com/watch?v=w1q7POTlJeY provides clear instructions for installing ffmpeg.
+The builds for all machines can be found  at http://www.ffmpeg.org/download.html but the necessary preparations for linux and mac are unknown to me (Alexander Caines).

+## Running the program
+To run the program, navigate to the directory the git remote repository is located in and type python tester.py in the terminal.
+The result of the training will be saved to an mp3 file called generated_music.mp3.
+Make sure that in the directory above the git repository, there is a folder called songs.
+We provide a training set of 33 songs in a zipped folder called 'songs' that we recommend for training.

 ## Objective
 The objective of this project create a generative model for songs given a certain genre.
 Specifically, we wish to generate beats typically used by rappers during production.
 The project was deemed feasible as there exist a myriad of published papers and individual projects concerning the matter over a variety of different genres.
 We are not interested in producing symphonic or drawn-ought instrumentals.
 Rap beats often are short samples of “licks” from different individual instruments repeated throughout the course of the song.
 We wish to produce a sound byte that mimics these licks for a given instrument over a predetermined set of meters.

-## Model
-After reviewing different papers on music generation, we found that the most commonly used networks were long short term memory, generative adversarial networks, and recurrent neural networks.
-The models that seemed to yield the highest precision and accuracy (given the objectives set out by the individual researchers) were CNN’s and different variations of LSTM’s.
-These networks, however, were used to generate--as we mentioned before--sound-bytes that falls under the same genre as symphonic music.
-Because of the relatively small length of the sound-bytes and their desired highly repetitive nature, we will set out to implement a canonical recurrent neural net.
-We will use Tensorflow as the framework for implementing the model.

-## Preparing Environment
+## Target Function
-In order to run the model, ffmpeg must be installed on the system.
-For Windows machines, this video https://www.youtube.com/watch?v=w1q7POTlJeY provides clear instructions for installing ffmpeg.
-The builds for all machines can be found  at http://www.ffmpeg.org/download.html but the necessary preparations for linux and mac are unknown to me (Alexander Caines).
+The appropriate target function for this project would be a sound byte from an ideal instrument’s lick.
+The methodology of the lick would revolve around comparing the original input and the predicted output.
+The extent to which style transfer was a success determines the accuracy of the model.

 ## Libraries
 Because pydub allows for transformation and partitioning of audio files, we use it for data-processing.